 Site Goals: Increase visitors while retaining brand voice, create compelling content with a small budget, develop a portfolio of branded/sponsored opportunities across the brand’s offerings (articles, events, video, newsletter).

-How We Got There: Focused on new verticals like health, developed the world’s first men’s fashion blogger community, partnered with other sites to grow newsletter base, created new franchises like “The Grooming Awards”
+How We Got There: Focused on new verticals like health, developed the world’s first men’s fashion blogger community, partnered with other sites to grow the newsletter base, and created new franchises like “The Grooming Awards”

 The challenge at Details.com was always: How do you grow the audience exponentially while keeping the title’s voice and identity?
 The magazine was very niche.
 It was confidently not mainstream, and it didn't pander to low-hanging fruit that worked for other mags—sexy women, sports, political rabble-rousing.
 Instead, it courted an audience more serious about fashion and significantly more into the luxe life (higher household incomes and OK with higher price tags).
 Most important, it was a print magazine with a hands-on editor-in-chief.
 So how did we double traffic every year (from 300,000 to 2.5 million ultimately)?